 Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Jean, fils, son of Jean Gousman and Marie Granielle, born probably at St.-Nicolas, Andalusia, Spain, came to British Nova Scotia by c1755, when he married Acadian Marie Barrieau probably at Annapolis Royal, Nova Scotia.
 She died without giving him any children.
 In January 1760, while in exile, the Spaniard remarried to Rose, daughter of Acadians Jacques dit Jacquot Bonnevie dit Beaumont, fils and his first wife Marguerite Lord of Annapolis Royal and Île St.-Jean, at Restigouche at the head of the Baie des Chaleurs.
 Rose gave him at least two children, a daughter and a son.
-[See Book Three]
+[See also Book Three]